10Dozen/ezbld/README.md

     - `header_message` -- optional text message to be added in the very beginning of the build artifact.
 Placeholders `{version}` and `{timestamp}` will be replaced with actual build data using `.format()` function.
     - `order` -- ordered list of files and instructions to use as sources, each file/instuction at separate line:
         - File paths relative to source directory (`Paths.defaultSourceDir` or `source_dir`, if defined).
+        - All files in the directory or masked by extenstion (e.g. `path/to/*` or `path/to/*.js` or multiple extensions `path/to/*.txt|md`).
+This will not include files in nested directories!
         - Files content will be added to artifact directly or after processing, if processor instructions are given in files.
         - Lines in format `>>'Text in single quotes'` will be directly added to artifact.

 ## Processors <a name='processors'></a>
 File content may be modified before addition by text processor specified in the artifacts build config.
 To mark file as processible - add an processor instruction line in the beggining of the file and specify `processor` parameter at artifact build config with the name from `Processors` section of settings file.

+### Custom processors  <a name='processors.custom'></a>
+To add custom processor one need to:
+- create new `.py` file
+    - import `from ezbld import ProcessorInterface`
+    - inherit a class from `ProcessorInterface` and implement methods:
+        - `check_for_instruction(self, line: str) -> bool` - checks passed line for processor's instruction, save instruction in processor's pool and return True if valid instruction found, or False if not.
+		- `has_instructions(self) -> bool` - returns True if there is any instruction saved in the processor's internal instuctions pool.
+		- `process(self, content: list) -> list` - processes given lines according to processor's internal instructions pool.
+    - implement separate function `get() -> ProcessorInterface` which returns processor class

+To use custom processor:
+- add processor to settings file (`settings.ini`) to `[Processors]` section under unique name and value in format `package.modulename` (e.g. `processors\js.py` -> `processors.js`)
+- set `processor` property for artifact in artifacts build config (e.g. `artifacts.ini`)

 ### JavaScript processor <a name='processors.js'></a>